cvanderkolk/ralphie-twitch-bot/README.md

 - Allow mods in the channel to trigger the same gifs/sounds manually with `!gifboard` (e.g. `!gifboard Gagatrondra`)
 - Power simple giveaways in chat

-## Couldn't you have used another tool?
+## Couldn't you use another tool?

-Sure, but this is more fun.
-One of these days I'll check out [Moobot](https://moo.bot/) or something.
+Sure, but this is more fun 😁 One of these days I'll check out [Moobot](https://moo.bot/) or something.

 ## Can I use it?